24rahul/presentiq/README.md

 For issues or questions:
 - Create GitHub issue
-- Contact: Rahul Gorijavolu, JHUSOM
+- Contact: Rahul Gorijavolu and Emily Zhao, JHUSOM

 ## 🙏 Acknowledgments